 #4: Obtain Contact Information

-While you are waiting for the police to arrive, you should obtain the contact information for the driver and their insurance company.
-You will need it in order to file a claim on behalf of your child.
+While waiting for the police to arrive, you should obtain the driver's and insurance company's contact information.
+You will need it to file a claim on behalf of your child.

-You should also get this information for any witnesses who saw the collision occur.
+You should also get this information for witnesses who saw the collision.
 Their testimony can be very persuasive in convincing the insurance company and jury that the motorist’s negligence caused the crash.
 If you do not get their contact information immediately, you may never be able to get a witness statement from them.

 #5: Preserve Evidence

-You need to preserve evidence at the scene of the bicycle accident that could help you prove the negligent driver’s liability to pay damages to your child.
-You should take pictures of the crash, scene, damages to the vehicle and your child’s bike, and your child’s injuries.
-You also should keep your child’s clothes, bicycle, and helmet in the same condition they were in right after the collision.
+You need to preserve evidence at the bicycle accident scene that could help you prove the negligent driver’s liability to pay damages to your child.
+You should take pictures of the crash, the scene, damages to the vehicle and your child’s bike, and your child’s injuries.
+You also should keep your child’s clothes, bicycle, and helmet in the same condition right after the collision.

 #6: Avoid Costly Pitfalls